-In February, 2003, after a two week vacation in Việt Nam I spent three days in Siem Reap in Kâmpuchéa (Cambodia) to visit the temples of Angkor Wat, Angkor Thom, and several others.
+In February 2003 I visited Southeast Asia for the first time.
+After a two week vacation in Việt Nam I spent three days in Siem Reap in Kâmpuchéa (Cambodia) to visit the temples of Angkor Wat, Angkor Thom, and several others.
 They are impressive to say the least.
-The Angkor Temple Complex is a UNESCO World Heritage Site.
+The Angkor is a UNESCO World Heritage Site.

 Siem Reap contains the remnants of one of the many Ancient Civilizations that I saw during my travels.